The basic criteria to become a driving examiner,

 The working hours

-DVSA also conducts tests on Saturdays and, in the summer months, into the evening.
+DVSA also conducts tests on some Saturdays and, in the summer months, into the evening.
 However, this additional work is voluntary.

 When recruiting, DVSA is able to offer permanent appointments as full and part-time driving examiners.